Italian War of 1521–1526: French advance into Lombardy

 On 17 October 1524, as Bourbon and Pescara were returning to Genoa, Francis confirmed his mother as regent during his absence.
 Shortly afterwards, he crossed the Alps and advanced on Milan at the head of an army numbering more than 40,000.
 Imperialist troops, not yet recovered from the campaign in Provence, were in no position to offer serious resistance.

 As the French advanced, the viceroy of Naples retreated from Asti towards Milan.
 Lannoy, the city's viceroy, who had concentrated 16,000 men to resist the French advance, decided that Milan could not be defended.
 The city was ridden with the plague, and so to avoid his troops becoming infected, on 26 October he withdrew to Lodi, leaving Milan through one gate as the French vanguard under Salazzo entered through another.

 Francis installed Louis II de la Trémoille as the city's governor.
-At the urging of Bonnivet and against the advice of his other senior commanders, who favored a more vigorous pursuit of the retreating Lannoy, the king's army then advanced on Pavia, where Antonio de Leyva remained with a sizable garrison.
+At the urging of Bonnivet and against the advice of his other senior commanders, who favoured a more vigorous pursuit of the retreating Lannoy, the king's army then advanced on Pavia, where Antonio de Leyva remained with a sizable garrison.
 The main mass of French troops arrived at Pavia on 24 October.